| Though Eowyn could not eat,

 what has happened, and ask him to come.
 Then see if you can find

 Lord Gimli."
-Though he had no love for the nogoth, Haldir
+Though Haldir had no love for the nogoth, he

-knew that Legolas would need his best friend if the worst should
+knew that Legolas would need his best friend, should the worst

-Haldir walked over to the bed and sat down beside Legolas to
+Haldir walked over to the bed and sat down beside Legolas.

 At a sign from Aragorn, Gimli and Fingolfin dragged the now distraught